mageni/.github/profile/README.md

 ### About Mageni

 Mageni provides a free and open-source vulnerability scanner full of delightful features.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
 Mageni empowers you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.

+### Mission
+Mageni's mission is to make your life more enjoyable and peaceful by providing you with a wonderful vulnerability management platform that helps you to avoid becoming a victim of cybercrime.

+### Vision
+We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

 ## Thank you, open source
 Mageni uses a very large number of open source projects and we thank them with all our hearts.
 We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us and in doing so Mageni is also in strict compliance with the open source licenses.
 We also hope that this software will help to reduce cybercrime and to protect others from cyber threats.